benste/GraphRAGZen/docs/source/graphzen_ideology/index.rst

 ----------------------------------

 The python function is king, and the functions are named and located intuitively.
-**Why the python function as first class citizen**

 - A well written python function has a clear purpose, is not too long, and easy to read.
 - Required inputs and produced outputs are easily understood.
 - Flow of data can be easily traced.
 - No wacky behind the scenes magic.

 .. note::